Katie George (sportscaster)

-Katie George (born December 3, 1993) is an American sportscaster who currently works with the ACC Network and ESPN.
+Katie George (born December 3, 1993) is an American sportscaster who currently works with the ACC Network, ESPN and ABC.
 Before starting her broadcasting career, she had been a three-time all-conference selection in volleyball at the University of Louisville and Miss Kentucky USA in 2015.

 Early life and education

 George is of Lebanese descent, and her grandfather's family had emigrated from Hamat, Lebanon to Lebanon, Kentucky.
-George attended Assumption High School, an all-girls Catholic school in Louisville Kentucky, where she played on the volleyball team, being named Prep Volleyball's National Player of the Year.
-Her grandfather on her mom's side played football at the University of Kentucky for Bear Bryant.
+George attended Assumption High School, an all-girls Catholic school in Louisville, Kentucky, where she played on the volleyball team, being named Prep Volleyball's National Player of the Year.
+Her grandfather on her mother's side played football at the University of Kentucky for Bear Bryant.

 After graduating from high school, George attended the University of Louisville (U of L), where she played for the Louisville Cardinals women's volleyball team.
 During her career at U of L, she played on teams that won regular-season or tournament championships in three different conferences, and was a first-team all-conference selection in two of those leagues.
 In her freshman season in 2012, U of L's last in the Big East Conference, the Cardinals won both the regular-season and tournament titles.
 (Note: Following the 2013 split of the Big East Conference, the schools that played football in the Division I Football Bowl Subdivision (FBS) began operating as the American Athletic Conference (The American) under the original league charter.
 The non-FBS schools operate as the Big East Conference after having purchased the rights to the "Big East" name.
 The new Big East considers the original Big East as part of its competitive history, while The American considers its competitive history (as opposed to its institutional history) to have started in July 2013.)
 In the following season, the Cardinals' only season in the American Athletic Conference, U of L went unbeaten in conference play to claim the regular-season conference title (The American did not hold a postseason tournament at that time), and George was named first-team all-conference.
 George's final two years of college play in 2014 and 2015 were the first two for U of L as members of the Atlantic Coast Conference (ACC).
 She was first-team all-ACC in both 2014 and 2015, with the Cardinals winning their first-ever ACC team title in any sport in the latter season.
 In that same 2015 season, George was also named ACC player and setter of the year.
 She graduated from the school magna cum laude with a degree in communications and a minor in sports administration.
 She interned at CBS Sports in college.